HELVE/DREEMRELM/README.md

 - be more straight-forward in describing your work (III)
 - DIY approach and presentation is interesting to audience
 - show actual footage from the project (IIIII)
+- explain how rhizome philosophy (external and internal) links with the ambience within your films (III)
+-

 Artenalia 2012